Managing Gas During Pregnancy

 So what causes the extra gas?
 The short answer is hormones.
 Progesterone increases during pregnancy to nurture and protect your baby, but it also plays a role in our muscles.
 Muscles in your body, including intestinal muscles, will relax once exposed to progesterone.
 When these muscles relax, digestion slows down and gas is able to build up more easily, causing bloating, flatulence, and burping.
 There’s also an increase in pressure as your pregnancy progresses, slowing digestion and increasing gas build up.

-There’s not much you can do about the hormones your body is releasing, or your ever-growing uterus, but you can try to manage gas by avoiding certain food and drinks like:
+There’s not much you can do about the hormones your body is releasing, or your ever-growing uterus, but you can try to manage gas by avoiding certain food and drinks, and adopting new habits such as :

 - Using a straw to drink